-This may seem a bit strange for a column about "The Law and You."
+This subject may seem a bit strange for a column about "The Law and You."
 But there are two connections between my law practice and Alzheimer's.
 First, many of my clients come to me for legal advice when a parent or spouse appears to have Alzheimer's.
-Second, I have now been serving on the Board of the Alzheimer's Association, Utah Chapter, for five years.
+Second, I have been serving on the Board of the Alzheimer's Association, Utah Chapter, and I am now serving as President.

+Most recently, 78-year-old-actor Charlton Heston announced that he had "a neurological disorder whose symptoms are consistent with Alzheimer's disease."
 Although more than 4 million people in the United States have the Alzheimer's disease, we seem shocked when we learn that a well-known personality has the disease.

-Perhaps you are even shocked to learn that more than 4 million Americans suffer from Alzheimer's.
-What is more disturbing is that by 2050, 11-14 million Americans are expected to be inflicted with the disease.
+Perhaps you are now shocked to learn that more than 4 million Americans suffer from the Alzheimer's disease.
+What is more disturbing is that by 2050, 11-14 million Americans are expected to be inflicted with the Alzheimer's disease.

-Alzheimer's is the fourth leading cause of deaths among adults, and it strikes one in three families.
+Alzheimer's is the fourth leading cause of death among adults, and it strikes one in three families.
 One in 10 persons over the age of 65 and nearly half of those over 85 will have Alzheimer's.

-There are presently estimated to be more than 29,000 people in Utah with the Alzheimer's disease.
+There are presently estimated to be more than 28,000 people in Utah with the Alzheimer's disease.
 Utah ranks fourth nationally in life expectancy.
 So, within nine years there will be more people in Utah over the age of 60 than there will be children in elementary school.
 This means that in Utah we will see a substantial increase in the incidence of Alzheimer's.